 Here you can find a detailed review of Master Mentalism Course:

 Indeed, there are few fundamental and classic reads on mentalism.
 In addition to that, there are few contemporary books.
 And also those, that cover psychology and body language aspect.
 However, it is easy to get lost among those texts.
 They are not systematic.
 And if you are a beginner, you can easily get overwhelmed by the amount of information that you don’t need at this point.

 What I do recommend, is to keep mentalism books for later stages of your mentalism journey.
 They will be of great use for you at some point, that’s for sure!
 They cover some great details and explanation of the concepts.
 You will know when is the right moment to switch to them.
-So, in conclusion, I personally would start with Master Mentalism, and use books a bit later as an addition.
+So, in conclusion, I personally would start with Master Mentalism, considering the special offer that you can’t really miss out on!
+And use books a bit later as an addition.